cernyjan/TestRail-YTtestCase/README.md

 # TestRail-YTtestCase
-This add-on injects JavaScript into TestRail web pages for Live preview of Test Case.
+This add-on injects JavaScript into TestRail web pages for copying YT Test Case Id.

 Compatible with TestRail *v5.6.0.3861* and lower.